Insurance Lapse More Than 90 Days

 1. Loss of Coverage: An insurance lapse more than 90 days means that the policyholder no longer has coverage.
 This means that any damages or losses that occur during the lapse period will not be covered by the insurance company.
 This can result in significant financial loss for policyholders.

-TRENDING: Insurance Lapse Over 90 Days
+TRENDING: Insurance Lapse For 2 Days

 2. Increase in Premiums: Insurance companies consider policyholders who have had an insurance lapse more than 90 days as high-risk.
 This means that they are more likely to file claims, resulting in an increase in premiums.
 Policyholders who have had an insurance lapse more than 90 days may have to pay higher premiums to reinstate coverage.